French far-right presidential candidates fight for limelight

-PARIS (AP) — France’s dueling far-right presidential candidates are holding back-to-back campaign rallies Saturday, trying to steal each other’s thunder and keep their anti-immigration, anti-Islam agenda front and center in the race for the April presidential election.
+PARIS (AP) — France’s dueling far-right presidential candidates were holding back-to-back campaign rallies Saturday, trying to steal each other’s thunder and keep their anti-immigration, anti-Islam agenda front and center in the race for April's presidential election.

-Marine Le Pen, who came in second in the last presidential election in 2017, is holding what’s billed as her first major campaign event in the city of Reims in Champagne country.
+Marine Le Pen, who came in second in the 2017 presidential election, was holding her first major campaign event in the city of Reims in Champagne country.
 She will present her platform and try to reinvigorate her base after some high-profile defections to the campaign of rival Eric Zemmour.

 Zemmour, a pundit and provocateur who has been repeatedly convicted of hate speech, planned a rally in the northern city of Lille on the same day as Le Pen’s, apparently to try to draw attention away from her.

-Both are hoping to unseat President Emmanuel Macron in the two-round election April 10 and 24.
+Both are hoping to unseat President Emmanuel Macron in the presidential election on April 10, which also has a presidential runoff between the top two contenders on April 24.
 Macron has a campaign team in place but has yet to officially declare his candidacy.
 A centrist, he has shifted to the right amid growing support for conservative and far-right policies, notably on security and immigration.

 Le Pen, a member of parliament, has been working for a decade to clean up the image of her National Rally party and build up its political base, to make it more palatable to a broader swath of voters and improve her chances at the presidency.